Jose Siri Preview, Player Props: Rays vs. Mariners

-The Tampa Bay Rays and Jose Siri (.417 slugging percentage over his past 10 games, including one homer), take on starter Bryan Woo and the Seattle Mariners at Tropicana Field, Saturday at 4:05 PM ET.
+The Tampa Bay Rays and Jose Siri (.405 slugging percentage over his past 10 games, including one homer), take on starter Bryce Miller and the Seattle Mariners at Tropicana Field, Sunday at 1:10 PM ET.

 Jose Siri Game Info & Props vs. the Mariners